|Initial Holes||9 (1887)|

 Kinghorn was an ancient Royal Burgh with important connections to Edinburgh & St Andrews and golf at Kinghorn was recorded in Kirk Session Minutes back in 1608, so its ancient golfing history is not totally surprising, even if it is late in being publicly acknowledged.

 There is no evidence of a defined golf course on Kinghorn Links prior to 1886, when the Council bought the land from the Shanks family.
 An 9-hole course was laid out by Old Tom Morris and officially opened on 23rd July 1887 by Mr William Nelson, an Edinburgh publisher.
 This purchase was an early example of commercial development by a Council to create income from golf tourism and it was very successful at Kinghorn.
-A plan of the early course shows few of the holes are still in use, though the 1st and 18th appear to be.
+A plan of the early course shows few of the holes are still in use, though the 1st and the 8th (now 18th) appear to be.

 In 1905, the Council bought more land, called the ‘Castlerig lands’ to the north towards Kinghorn Loch.
 This enabled the course to be expanded to 18 holes.
 According to the Kinghorn GC minutes, the new course was designed by Willie Fernie of Troon (though one local paper said that it was Old Tom).
 There was an opening ceremony on 27th July 1906.